 This book is a testament to the continuing power of the poet John Clare (1793–1864) to inspire creativity in other artists.
 It is the product of a project launched at Oxford Brookes University in 2019, aimed at getting Clare to places and people he’d not quite reached before, to explore how and why he remains such an inspiration to creative artists of all kinds, and to celebrate 200 years ince his first book Poems Descriptive of Rural Life and Scenery was published.
 Celebrated poets led John Clare poetry workshops in public libraries in four corners of England – Bradford, Manchester, London, and Peterborough – and the poems collected here are the product of those workshops.
 Funded by Arts Council England, the John Clare Society and Oxford Brookes University, our project and this book is a meeting of poems and poets, poems and song, poems, and performance.

-The third and final output of this project is a songbook of new musical compositions by Julian Philips, set in dialogue with new poetry and prose readings of John Clare by Toby Jones.
-More information on access to this collection will be posted here soon.
+The third and final output of this project is a CD album of new musical compositions by Julian Philips for violin and clarinet, set in dialogue with poetry and prose readings of Clare by Toby Jones, selected and edited by Simon Kövesi, and published by NMC in March 2022.